Published June 6, 2019

-When a customer walks into a store, there is someone ready to suggest products, answer questions, and ideally close the purchase.
-A well trained associate can instantly adapt to the customer in front of them and match them with the product that fits their needs the best.
+When a customer walks into a store, there’s someone ready to suggest products, answer questions, and close the purchase.
+Well-trained associates instantly adapt to the unique needs of the customer in front of them and match them with the product that best fits their needs.

-On the other hand, up until now, online stores operated more like a catalog.
-They could do little more than display products that a customer searched for and show product information that was inputted into the system.
+But online stores have always operated more like a catalog, unable to do more than display products that a customer searched for and show information that was put into product feeds.

-Personalization is a huge advantage of using Machine learning – we wrote a whole post about it.
-Take a look at Ecommerce Personalization: Products They Want to Buy to dive into the four main categories for personalization throughout the customer experience – website personalization, product recommendations, social proof notifications, and triggered emails – and see how you can incorporate them into your processes.
+Personalization is a huge advantage of using machine learning – we wrote a whole post about it.
+Take a look at Ecommerce Personalization: Products They Want to Buy to dive into the four main categories of personalization throughout the customer experience – website personalization, product recommendations, social proof notifications, and triggered emails.
+You’ll also see how you can incorporate them into your processes.